Giant ragweed

 Habitat: Crop fields, flood plains, field edges

 General description: Erect plant up to 12 ft tall.
-Stems and leaves rough, leaves opposite with 3 to 5 deep lobes.
+Stems and leaves are rough, leaves are opposite with 3 to 5 deep lobes.
 The first leaves occasionally have entire leaf margins.
 Staminate (male) flowers occur in terminal racemes, pistillate (female) flowers in axillary clusters.
 Fruit is a large (1/3 in) crown-shaped achene.

-Key ID traits: Deeply lobed opposite leaves, rough stems and leaves.
+Key ID traits: Deeply lobed opposite leaves, rough stems, and leaves.

 Similar species: Occasionally first leaves of giant ragweed may be unlobed, in which it may appear similar to cocklebur or sunflower.